-Every semester, UC Berkeley Police received numerous reports of stolen laptops on the campus and University properties.
+Every semester, UC Berkeley Police receive numerous reports of stolen laptops on the campus and University properties.
 According to theft reports, many of those stolen laptops were the result of "smash-and-grab" car break-ins.
 UCPD warns that, "it only takes 10 seconds for a thief to smash a window and grab a laptop.”
-To protect your laptop or mobile device and its data in the event of theft, follow these basic security practices.
+To protect your devices and data, follow these basic security practices.

 - Never leave your laptop or mobile device in a vehicle

 - Do not walk away from your laptop, even for a minute

 - If you must sleep while you're studying in the library, sleep on the laptop